Privacy Policy Sitemap Contact Us

 Geology of the Atolls

 The atolls make the foundation on which the islands of the Maldives lie.
-They formed upon a ridge rising from the ocean.
-This ridge is as a result of sediment buildup on the submerged crowns of ancient volcanic mountains.
+They formed upon a ridge rising from the ocean as a result of sediment buildup on the submerged crowns of ancient volcanic mountains.
 The Maldivian atolls are characterized by coral reefs encircling a lagoon.
-Within this enclosure, there are deep channels driving the coral rings.
-These channels allow a string of islands to form within the atoll rings, with each island’s reef also encircling the island lagoon.
-The presence of the reefs protects the islands from getting submerged during times of sea-level rise.

-We listed and described the atolls of the Maldives archipelago dividing them into northern and southern atolls for convenience.
+We list and describe the atolls of the Maldives archipelago dividing them into northern and southern atolls for convenience.

-The economy of the Maldives was based majorly on the exportation of the cultivated foodstuff (coconuts, breadfruit, etc) and sea creatures.
-However, since the emergence of tourism in the Maldives in 1972 has changed the economy.
-Tourism became the country’s main source of income.
-The islands play host to about 1.2 million tourists yearly, a figure that is projected to increase to 2.5 million by the year 2023.
+Since the emergence of tourism in 1972, it has become the country’s main source of income.
+The islands play host to about 1.2 million tourists yearly.
 Tourism accounts for 28% of the GDP and more than 60% of the Maldives’ foreign exchange receipts.
-Over 90% of government tax revenue comes from import duties and tourism-related taxes.

 Government and Capital City